skylineos/clsp-player/DEVELOPERS.md

 NOTE - YOU CANNOT PUBLISH A BUILD VERSION / TAG!
 Only publish pre-releases and releases!

 1. It is best to do this immediately after cutting a release tag
+1. Confirm that any webpack dev servers used for development are shut down
+    1. `ps aux | grep yarn`
 1. Checkout the version tag you want to publish
     1. `git checkout v0.22.1-2`
     1. `git checkout v0.22.3`